Giant crunchy chocolate chip cookies. A “family” secret revealed.

 Not long ago I read an article addressing this very matter: why doesn’t my recipe turn out like Grandma’s?
 Over time, as ingredients, pans, ovens, etc. change, old school recipes need to be adapted with them.
 So don’t give up on that family recipe – it just might need some modernizing!

-Giant crunchy and chewy chocolate chip cookies
+Giant crunchy chocolate chip cookies.

 - 6 Tbs granulated sugar